-If you always travel together as a family and want to stay in one place for several weeks at a time, and you are flexible about where and when you vacation, traditional simultaneous home exchange probably does a pretty good job meeting your needs.
+If everyone in your household always travels together, and you like staying in one place, and you are flexible about where and when you vacation, traditional simultaneous home exchange probably does a pretty good job meeting your needs.
 But for those who want a bit more flexibility, points-based swapping is worth considering.

 What if you take a trip but your spouse isn’t coming along?
 You can’t do a simultaneous exchange.
 Points are very useful when you are not traveling with everyone in your household.
 I’ve booked a number of points stays for solo travel, including to Reykjavik, Iceland, various cities in Europe, and Santiago, Chile, among other places.
 In some of these stays I’ve met my hosts and really enjoyed the social benefits for solo travel.

 If your destination and dates are fixed, you may not be able to find a match for a simultaneous exchange.
 Every year I try to find a home exchanges for our annual holiday trip to visit family.
 And every year I get lots of rejections from folks who already have other plans.
 But with points I’ve found places to stay.
 In each case it was with families who already planned to be away from home.
 Over a few of these holiday weeks I’ve accepted guests into our home.
 In this case I earned points by hosting while spending points for a stay.
 It’s almost a simultaneous exchange, except that this three-way exchange is only possible with the points system.

 Home exchange points gives flexibility in both timing and location that you don’t have with traditional swaps.
 As someone who likes to move around a lot, is sometimes traveling alone, and likes stringing together multiple destinations in one trip, combining points exchanges with traditional home exchange is an excellent solution to my travel lodging needs.